 Forming an upside-down Y, Lake Como is an hour’s drive north of Milan.

-I had the privilege to stay at the elegant Villa D’este in Cernobbio, named one of the best hotels in the world by Travel & Leisure, Condé Nast Traveler and Forbes Traveler.
+I had the privilege to stay at the elegant Villa D’Este in Cernobbio, designated one of the best hotels in the world by Travel & Leisure, Condé Nast Traveler and Forbes Traveler.

 It is truly challenging to describe how beautiful this resort is.
-Upon checking in at the Cardinal Building, I was told I would be staying in the Queen’s Pavilion, together offering 152 rooms and suites.
+Upon checking in at the Cardinal Building, I was told I would be staying in the Queen’s Pavilion, both together offering a total 152 rooms and suites.